-To inspire On the Table Participants to take action on ideas discussed, Beyond the Table grants are available for nonprofit organizations or individuals with a fiscal sponsor who are interested in shaping the future of our community.
+To inspire Midlands residents to build community and take action, Beyond the Table grants are available for groups, nonprofit organizations and individuals with a fiscal sponsorship who are interested in building community and taking action in the 11 counties of the Midlands.

 2020 BEYOND THE TABLE GRANT RECIPIENTS